Generated Page Name: /children/ContentModules/TreatmentPrograms/Pediatric_Urology_1654.html

 Our clinic is backed by more than 40 years of experience in this field, beginning with the seminal contributions of William Hardy Hendren, MD, and Patricia Donahoe, MD.

-Rafael Pieretti, MD, acting chief of Pediatric Urology, has significant interest and experience in the surgical treatment of these conditions.
+Rafael Pieretti, MD, has significant interest and experience in the surgical treatment of these conditions.
 Research work produced by the Pediatric Surgery Research Laboratories, headed by Dr. Donahoe and David MacLaughlin, PhD, has resulted in numerous publications dealing with the molecular mechanisms causing intersex abnormalities.
 Based on this combination of clinical and research experience, MassGeneral Hospital for Children has become a recognized referral center for ambiguous genitalia.
 In our clinic, patients are evaluated by a multidisciplinary team of pediatric urologists, pediatric endocrinologists, geneticists, psychiatrists and basic science investigators, who strive to provide our patients and their families with state-of-the-art medical and surgical treatment.

 This clinic is devoted to the management of complex urological and surgical cases such as imperforate anus, persistence of the cloaca, bladder exstrophy, cloacal exstrophy, urinary diversions and undiversions, Prune Belly Syndrome, and tumors of the genitourinary system.